macbuse/macbuse.github.io/PROG/index.md

 ### Friday 13/11

-I will probably do some linear regression so watch this:
+I wanted to do linear regression but had too much to do on convolutions.
+I'll do regression and gradient descent next week.

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/cpltYCNLIt0" frameborder="0"